WinstonH/herosocks/README.md

 Plug-in: simple-obfs or ss-local.exe \
 Plug-in-options: obfs=http;obfs-host=<app_name>.herokuapp.com
 ## Note
-This trick heavily relies on the domain of herokuapp.com. \
+This trick heavily relies on the domain of `herokuapp.com`. \
-Please do not distribute this repo everywhere in case the domain is blocked.
+Please DO NOT distribute this repo everywhere in case the domain is blocked.
 ## Demo
 Feel free to use but make sure you obey the Note part mentioned above. \
 ![](https://github.com/WinstonH/herosocks/blob/master/img/demo.png)